carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 * Contribute diverse language materials, collections and texts to places where model builders are finding data such as Wikipedia
 * Collaborate directly with computer scientists to build diverse data sets for use in machine learning (reference Arabic HTR here)
-* When creating training data, enlist the help of staff with the right domain expertise to review training data construction before and after, they may see biases that you have overlooked
+* Enlist the help of staff with the right domain expertise to review training data construction before and after, they may see biases that you have overlooked
-* When collecting and annotating data make sure to recruit diversified crowds for the task and carefully communicate instructions to manage bias from the crowd entering the pipeline.
+* When collecting and annotating data make sure to recruit diversified crowds for the task and carefully communicate instructions
 * Employ toolkits for detecting and removing bias from machine learning models, for instance the IBM open sourced [AI fairness 360 tool] (http://aif360.mybluemix.net/)
-* Consider your partnerships and collaborators closely, including the ramifications of outsourcing your AI to external companies/partners
+* Consider your partnerships and collaborators closely, including ramifications of outsourcing your AI to external companies/partners
-* Know your data by creating a Factsheet describing and documenting it in full.
-(Example for AI models)
+* Know your data and be transparent about it by creating a Factsheet describing and documenting it in full.

 ##Activity
->In small groups, consider this scenario and discuss strategies GLAM staff might want to consider in order to manage bias in this potential machine learning project:
+>In small groups, consider the following potential machine learning project.
+Discuss 2-3 potential points at which bias may enter the pipeline, and questions/strategies GLAM staff might want to consider in order to manage it:

->*An art museum is keen to make a newly aquired digitised collection of 20,000 Southeast Asian photographs more discoverable within the main museum image search.
+>*An art museum is keen to make a newly acquired digitised collection of 20,000 Southeast Asian photographs more discoverable within the main museum image search.
 Aside from a collection level description noting the provenance of the collection from a 19th century English explorer, the individual images have very little in the way of item level description except for some captions ascribed by the collector.
 A model will be trained to classify these images.
 In order to build the training data set, the art museum is considering setting up a public crowdsourcing project is set up asking members of the public to tag a set of images with as many descriptive words as they can.*

 {: .challenge}